 - Service continuity: service at a minimum level to provide a sufficient and for the end user comprehensible and satisfactory QoE across diverse locations ranging from local wireless networks to the wide area network.
-This has been covered by TS 22.156.
+This has been covered by TS 22.156 [29].

-- Distributed Federated Learning: distributed federated learning involving multiple UEs is discussed in TS 22.261.
-What is not discussed in federated inference, where a AM/ML model includes information from multiple cameras/wearables/sensors for inference.
+- Distributed Federated Learning: distributed federated learning involving multiple UEs is discussed in TS 22.261 [14].
+What is not discussed in federated inference, where an AM/ML model includes information from multiple cameras/wearables/sensors for inference.

 9.4.6 Potential New Requirements needed to support the use case